FinTrek/personal-finance-tools/robo advisor comparison/readme.md

 # Robo Advisor Comparison tool

-Note this was a fun side project and not meant to reflect professional financial advice.

 I Made a tool that compares the cost of the common Robo advisors in Canada.
 The tools only compares costs for investors looking to find the cheapest robo advisors.
 Note that I have included a RBC Dominion Securities and DIY ETF portfolio's.
 These aren't perfectly comparisons since they offer different services (more or less planning).
 When using this tool please think holistically about the advice/expertise you need and what you're willing to pay for that.

 ## How to Use